Toni Hasenbeck: 59th Legislature

 After a mid-September 2022 Oklahoma House interim study brought by Hasenbeck, where criminalized survivor April Wilkens's story and others were used to explain the need for new legislation that could give second look resentencing to many currently in Oklahoma prisons, she authored and filed HB 1639 in January 2023—a failed bill that would have allowed "a survivor to enter into a lesser sentencing range when evidence of abuse has been substantiated."
 Hasenbeck has said “For whatever reason women have this problem in the court system that they end up with larger prison sentences then typically the men that were producing the acts to lead to the final act."
 At least 156 women at Mabel Bassett wrote "letters claiming to have experienced intimate partner violence at the time their crime was committed."

 Also in 2023, Hasenbeck introduced legislation that would ban trans surgery for children.

-2nd session of the 59th Legislature

 In 2024, Hasenbeck introduced Domestic Abuse Survivorship Act.
 The bill requires courts to consider physical, sexual, economic, and psychological abuse in cases of homicide She said the bill would allow currently-imprisoned people with similar cases to petition for sentencing relief."

+2026 state superintendent campaign

+Hasenbeck filed to run for Oklahoma Superintendent of Public Instruction in the 2026 Oklahoma elections.